muhammadnawzad/File-Automation/README.md

 # File-Automation
 A project to automate file organization in Linux using Python.
-The project is built due to my laziness to move files into their spesific folder ;)
+The project is built due to my laziness to move files into their specific directories. ;)

 Used Language:
-  -Python.
+  Python.

 Compatible System:
-  -Linux.
+  Linux.

 Used Modules:
-  -OS Module.
+  OS Module.
-  -Random Module.
+  Random Module.

 Categories are provided in another file along with the extentions.